Planning Your Trip

 You'll find a bit of everything in Salt Lake City, from upscale dining (though, you won't find a lot of extremely high-end restaurants) to plenty of places for casual eats to ethnic food.
 Look for regional items on menus, including fry sauce, which is ubiquitous and tasty, to try if you enjoy a side of French fries.
 There is a surprisingly large Greek population in Salt Lake City, so you'll find several Greek or Greek-influenced restaurants.

 While Salt Lake City isn't known for being a city of frequent drinkers, the fact is the city has a thriving craft brewery scene, including the state's oldest brewpub, Wasatch Brewery.
 Yes, the state does have some rules about alcohol percentages, but those have been relaxed in recent years, and you can enjoy a wide range of beers and drinks at brewpubs, bars, and restaurants alike.
+However, Utah laws deem it illegal to get drunk and drinks ordered at restaurants have to be paired with food.

 Where to Stay